saylordotorg/course_engl101/Unit05.md

+---
+layout: default
+title: "ENGL101: Introduction to Literary Studies"
+course_description: "An introductory survey of the history and practice of English literary and cultural expression, exploring the major genres of poetry, the novel, drama, and the critical essay."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Rhetoric and the Critical Essay** <span id="5"></span> *As you have discovered by now, literary criticism requires you to carefully read and analyze literary texts.
 It also requires you to